olepoeschl/NQueensFAF-GUI/README.md

 CPU: *i5-9300h @4GHz undervolted (8 logical cores)* <br>
 GPU: GTX-1650 Ti (Laptop) <br>
-(Attention: when testing times on GPU, your graphics card may go into another power state.
-To avoid this, you can use a tool such as "nvidiainfo".
-Also, for some nvidia cards there is a big startup time for the kernel, depending also on the boardsize N. )

 # General
 This solution is based on two methods: